survivejs/webpack-book/manuscript/14_Conclusion.md

 ### Caching

 * To benefit from client caching, split a vendor bundle out of your application.
 This way the client has less to download in the ideal case.
 The *Splitting Bundles* chapter discusses the topic.
 The *Adding Hashes to Filenames* chapter shows how to achieve cache invalidation on top of that.
-* Use webpack's **code splitting** functionality to load code on demand.
-The technique is useful if you don't need all the code at once and instead can push it behind a logical trigger such as clicking a user interface element.
+* Use webpack’s **code splitting** functionality to load code on demand.
+The technique is useful if you don’t need all the code at once and instead can push it behind a logical trigger such as clicking a user interface element.
 The *Code Splitting* chapter covers the technique in detail.
 The *Dynamic Loading* chapter shows how to handle more advanced scenarios.
 * Add hashes to filenames as covered in the *Adding Hashes to Filenames* chapter to benefit from caching and separate a manifest to improve the solution further as discussed in the *Separating Manifest* chapter.

 ### Optimization